rouxpz/fclc-data-vis/README.md

   - Wearables
   - Libraries: [Modelbuilder](https://github.com/mariuswatz/modelbuilderMk2), [Geomerative](http://www.ricardmarxer.com/geomerative/)

+HOMEWORK: Read [The Anxieties of Big Data](http://thenewinquiry.com/essays/the-anxieties-of-big-data/) by Kate Crawford.
+Post a response to your blog.
 HOMEWORK: Continue work on final project.

+### November 26: NO CLASS, Happy Thanksgiving!

-### November 19: Week 11 - Public Space & Activism
+### December 3: Week 12 - Public Space, Activism & "Big" Data

 - Site specific installation
 - Public art
 - Street art
 - Data art for activism

-HOMEWORK: Continue work on final project.
-Post a progress update with documentation of the work completed so far to your blog.

-### November 26: NO CLASS, Happy Thanksgiving!

-### December 3: Week 12 - Big Data, Bias and Accuracy
+- Big Data
   - What does "Big Data" really mean?
     - Data trails, Edward Snowden and the NSA
 - "Accuracy" in data visualization
   - What constitutes an "accurate" data vis?
 Does an artist's bias always come in to play?
+- The Open Source movement
+  - What does open source mean?
+  - Posting your code publicly on GitHub

 HOMEWORK: Continue work on final project.
 Post a progress update with documentation of the work completed so far to your blog.

-### December 10: Week 13 - In-Class Work Week
+### TBD: Week 13 - In-Class Work Week

 HOMEWORK: Complete your final project, and post final documentation to your blog.